KianAbbasNejad/Nonlinear-Cobweb/README.md

 1. Iteration Loop
 2. Time Series
 3. Bifurcation Diagram
-4. Parameter Basins of Attraction - creates a meshgrid of parameter space, given an initial condition creates a time series of that initial condition on each point in the meshgrid, and calculates its period given a tolerance level.
+4. Parameter Basin of Attraction - creates a meshgrid of parameter space, given an initial condition creates a time series of that initial condition on each point in the meshgrid, and calculates its period given a tolerance level.

 The code is inspired by Hommes (2013) and his lectures at University of Amsterdam as well as the UvA CeNDEF software '*E&FChaos*'.